Artists-for-Humanity/module-space-invaders-phaser/tutorial/step9.md

 # Next Step

-Now that our player can fire projectiles, we will be adding some enemies to the game for our player to attack [next step](step10.md)!
+Now that our player can fire projectiles, we will be adding some enemies to the game for our player to attack in the [next step](step10.md)!